Skip to main content

 Solution

-Working together, we reframed this through an Appreciative Inquiry lens, developing instead a program that focused on embedding the behaviours that embody the organisation’s values (including how inappropriate behaviour is addressed).
+Working together, we reframed this through an Appreciative Inquiry lens, developing instead a program that focused on embedding the behaviours that embody the organisation’s values (including, but not now limited to, how inappropriate behaviour is addressed).

 Results

-This shift of focus from compliance to celebrating the best of best (including the stories of exemplars who directly addressed inappropriate corporate behaviour) created an instant hit within the emergency services, with the majority of staff completing the modules within the first two weeks of publication.
+This shift of focus from compliance to celebrating the best of the best (including the stories of exemplars who directly addressed inappropriate corporate behaviour) was an instant hit with employees, with the majority of staff completing the modules within the first two weeks of publication.

-The program attracted so much interest across the organisation that the Board asked to be briefed on the training program.
-It clearly demonstrated the power of an appreciative inquiry approach that told the stories of those who epitomised the very best of the organisation’s ethos and culture in action.
-The stories of these remarkable human beings were captured via a combination of video, audio and acted footage, demonstrating exemplary responses and positive outcomes under even the most challenging of circumstances.
+The program attracted so much interest across the organisation that the Board asked to be briefed on it.
+It demonstrated the power of an appreciative inquiry approach that told the stories of those who epitomised the best of the organisation’s ethos and culture in action.
+The narratives of these remarkable human beings were captured via a combination of video, audio and acted footage, showcasing exemplary responses and outcomes under even the most challenging of circumstances.
 The result was an arresting and powerful learning experience that has been embraced by staff at all levels (including the Board).

 Can you be trusted?